devPatrick575/CIS321_Group2_Project_Idea.txt/README.md

 - Scrum will help maintain progress through continuous feedback and integration with its focus on sprints and customer reviews.

 ### Functional Requirements
-- **User registration and login** – The team will provide a secure platform for the user and protect the customer from potential outside attacks and attempts to steal information
- - When creating an account or registering with the software for the first time, the customer must use their first and last name and email address
- - Each user will need a unique password that meets the following requirements:
+**User registration and login** – The team will provide a secure platform for the user and protect the customer from potential outside attacks and attempts to steal information.
+When creating an account or registering with the software for the first time, the customer must use their first and last name and email address.
+Each user will need a unique password that meets the following requirements:
   - At least 6 characters
   - Must include 1 uppercase and one lowercase letter
   - Must have 1 special character